MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

    :::image type="content" source="media/ios-vpn-config.png" alt-text="The toggle button for the VPN config Connect on demand option" lightbox="media/ios-vpn-config.png":::

 > [!NOTE]
-> Web Protection isn't available when VPN is disabled.
-To re-enable Web Protection, open the Microsoft Defender for Endpoint app on the device and click or tap **Start VPN**.
+> Web protection isn't available when VPN is disabled.
+To re-enable web protection, open the Microsoft Defender for Endpoint app on the device, and then select **Start VPN**.

 ## Disable Web Protection

 Web Protection is one of the key features of Defender for Endpoint and it requires a VPN to provide that capability.
 The VPN used is a local/loopback VPN and not a traditional VPN, however there are several reasons for which customers might not prefer the VPN.
-Customers who don't want to set up a VPN, there's an option to disable **Web Protection** and deploy Defender for Endpoint without that feature.
+If you don't want to set up a VPN, you can disable **Web Protection** and deploy Defender for Endpoint without that feature.
 Other Defender for Endpoint features continue to work.

 This configuration is available for both the enrolled (MDM) devices and unenrolled (MAM) devices.
-For customers with MDM, admins can configure the **Web Protection** through Managed devices in the App Config.
-For customers without enrollment, using MAM, admins can configure the **Web Protection** through Managed apps in the App Config.
+For customers with MDM, admins can configure the **Web Protection** through managed devices in the App Config.
+For customers without enrollment, using MAM, admins can configure the **Web Protection** through managed apps in the App Config.

 ### Configure Web Protection